rnishiura/speech-chatgpt/README.md

 # Speech ChatGPT
-*Easy-to-use app for quality low-latency conversations in English speech with ChatGPT.*
+*An easy-to-use secure app for quality low-latency conversations in English speech with ChatGPT.*

 ## Requirements
 ```